 Grades 8 to 10 — Digging into the pattern:

-Classroom Activity: Build the Cheat Sheet Together
+Lecture room activity: Build the Cheat Sheet together

-| Step | Student Action | Concept Practiced |
+| Step | Student Action | Idea Practiced |

 |---|---|---|